 Marxism.......

 In 1945, the literati see the attempts of the GMD to alter China as a fiasco and they expect the CCP to succeed.
-In 1940, Mao Zedong makes this analysis in his "On new democracy"

-However, the decision of Jiang Jieshi in 1947 to ban several Minzhu Dangpai drives most of them to the CCP.
+The decision of Jiang Jieshi in 1947 to ban several Minzhu Dangpai drives most of them to the CCP.
 During the period from 1946 to 1949, a growing trend emerged among students and young individuals, as they increasingly distanced themselves from the GMD and aligned with Communist or pro-Communist organizations.
 As Communist-controlled territories expanded steadily, the Communist authorities actively engaged in organizing youth through various groups, attracting an even greater number of young people into their orbit.
 In response, the GMD attempted to suppress or exert control over the youth through harsh and violent measures, which often resulted in mass exoduses of students and other youth groups fleeing to Communist-held areas.

 Attitude towards communism and the SU...